 Midtown Detroit, Inc. (MDI) is a nonprofit planning and development agency charged with revitalization of Detroit’s Woodward Corridor.
 Representing over 100 area stakeholders, including Detroit’s anchor educational, medical and cultural institutions, MDI provides public space maintenance and security services; marketing support; technical assistance; infrastructure and real estate development; small business support; grant administration; and arts programming for the district.

-Follow MDI on Facebook Twitter.
+Follow MDI on Facebook (opens in a new tab) Twitter (opens in a new tab).

 May 22, 2018 (Detroit)— The Detroit Institute of Arts (DIA) and Midtown Detroit, Inc. (MDI) are pleased to announce that eight finalists have been selected to move forward in the “DIA Plaza and Midtown Cultural Connections” design competition.
 Forty-four submissions representing over 10 countries and 22 cities from around the world were received.
 The competition centers around enhancing and enlivening the visitor experience in the arts and cultural district and seeks an outstanding integrated design team for developing an urban and landscape design strategy to connect all 12 educational and cultural institutions in Midtown Detroit.